jadref/buffer_bci/readme.txt

   games -- Example BCI system for playing 3 simple games (Snake, Sokoban and Pacman) using and visual evoked response (ERP) type BCI

+  offline -- Example scripts for process saved BCI data offline, i.e. analysing data loaded from file

+  example -- Example clients for the major supported programming languages; Matlab, java, Python, C#

+  tutorial -- Tutorial arranged in lectures 1 through 5 about how BCIs work,
+              the structure and components of a BCI and how to build a standard BCI with the buffer_bci framework

   imaginedMovement -- Example BCI system for controlling a cursor using an imagined movement (ERSP) type BCI

   matrixSpeller -- Example BCI system for spelling characters using a visual matrix-speller (p300) type BCI